-Before the Bell: Five things every investor needs to know
+Before the Bell: Trump's dollar comments ripple across markets

 Global markets were mainly lower today after U.S. President Donald Trump said that he would like to see interest rates stay low and that the greenback was too strong.
 That hit the U.S. dollar and Treasury yields.
 Surprisingly strong Chinese trade figures and Trump’s remarks that the United States will not name China a currency manipulator helped boost Asian stocks.
 But the falling dollar and bond yields weighed on European markets.

 The Nikkei was off 0.7 per cent, the Hang Seng declined 0.2 per cent but the Shanghai index edged up 0.07 per cent.
-In Europe, all the indexes were lower with the Dax off 0.4 per centr, and the FTSE and CAC down 0.6 per cent or more.
+In Europe, all the indexes were lower with the Dax off 0.3 per cent, the FTSE down 0.5 per cent and CAC down 0.6 per cent.

-U.S. futures pointed to a slightly lower open on Wall Street, with the indexes off about 0.2 per cent, as well as on the Toronto Stock Exchange, with the TSX 60 futures off 0.2 per cent.
+U.S. futures pointed to a slightly lower open on Wall Street, with the indexes off about 0.15 per cent or less, as well as on the Toronto Stock Exchange, with the TSX 60 futures off 0.08 per cent.
 The big driver today in North America will likely be the strength of bank earnings as the major financial institutions issue their quarterly reports.
+Markets may also be tentative today as traders and investors might not want to make big moves ahead of the holiday weekend.

 Commodities